3DRX/vaporplay/README.md

 Currently, only transportation of game video and controller inputs is implemented.
 Due to the proof of concept & test bed nature of this project, other types of payload is not planned for now.
 The control input transportation and processing is tested on Xbox Wireless Controller.
+Also, for the nvenc hardware encoder to work, a nvidia graphics card and it's driver is required.

+### Build FFmpeg from source

+This project's Makefile use a FFmpeg build from source, but doesn't handle the dependency installation and configuration for you.

 ## Configuration